Citrus Salad with Bitter Greens

 - 3 tablespoons light olive oil

-- Trim the ends of the clementines, blood oranges, and grapefruit.
+- Prepare Salad: Trim the ends of the clementines, blood oranges, and grapefruit.
 Using a knife, remove the peel and all of the white pith from the sides.
 Cut the citrus into 1/4″ rounds–removing any seeds as you work.
 Cut the grapefruit rounds into half-moons.
 Set aside.

 - Sort through the watercress–keeping any small stems, and removing the leaves from the tougher stems.
 Trim the base of the raddichio and tear the tears into small strands.
 Remove the outer, tougher leaves of the escarole and base, and tear into large pieces.
 Wash and dry the leaves in a salad spinner thoroughly.
 Place in a large Ziploc bag and refrigerate until needed.